-of format file: The dland file string specifies the path the NetCDF file (default dland global tenth degree.nc) to be used for the distance to land check in the tc pairs code.
-This file is generated using tc dland (default file provided in installed share/met/tc data directory).
+The dland file specifies the of the NetCDF (default file: string path format file dland global tenth degree.nc) to be used for the distance to land check in the tc pairs code.
+This file is generated using to dland (default file provided in installed share/met/tc data directory).